cnorick/curse-of-strahd-notes/Session Notes/Session 3.md

 The party discovers some empty tombs, one with [[Walter]]'s name on the door, and the other container little coffins with their names one them.

 ## Cultist Quarters
-The party makes their way into what seems to be a living space with a wooden table and multipl
+The party makes their way into what seems to be a living space with a wooden table and multiple straw beds.
+In one of the bed alcoves, they hear something snarling. [[Pelanil]] rushes in to find out what's making the noise, and it turns out to be a ghoul which the party quickly dispatches.

+Continu

 ## The Spiked Pit and the Split Party